-configure service nat up-nat-policy session-limits watermarks configure service nat up-nat-policy port-limits watermarks
+configure service nat up-nat-policy session-limits watermarks

 The port usage watermarks on the subscriber level monitor port usage against the configured limit per subscriber.
 They are configured using the UP NAT policy.
 Use the high and low command options in the following context to configure the watermarks.